ALS15204/entanglement_simulation/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This repository is prepared to reproduce the results discussed in the paper ["Doubling the size of quantum simulators by entanglement forging"](https://arxiv.org/pdf/2104.10220.pdf) Andrew Eddins et al.
+This repository is prepared to reproduce the results discussed in the paper ["Doubling the size of quantum simulators by entanglement forging"](https://arxiv.org/pdf/2104.10220.pdf) by Andrew Eddins et al.

+The repository focuses on reproducing Fig 3b and 4b of the paper.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>